nomilous/vertex-transport/README.md

 * data: String, Number, Buffer, null, Object (non-circular) to send.
 * optionalTimeout: Optional milliseconds to timeout awaiting reply.

+Default is no timeout.
+0 is also no timeout.

 returns: Promise

 ```javascript